Skip to content

 Mult

 Multiply operator.
-There is no cell type that combines multiplication and division because unlike in Sum.
+All the drivers connect to the single sink a (input order does not matter).
+There is no cell type that combines multiplication and division.
 The reason is that with integers the order of multiplication/division changes the result even with unlimited precision integers (a*(b/c) != (a*b)/c).

 Forward Propagation